 Reservation Maximums: To provide opportunities for students to connect with a range of employers, the Business Career Center will schedule a maximum of three lobby table dates per organization prior to October 15th and March 15th.
 After October 15th and March 15th, organizations may schedule additional lobby tables as availability permits.

-Host an Information Session
+Host an Information Session.

 Working with the Business Career Center staff to schedule your event.

 We look forward to working with organizations to schedule recruitment and branding events on campus.
 We will be best able to help with scheduling and publicity for lobby tables and information sessions with at least two weeks' notice.
-Events may be scheduled with less notice, but as a result, there will be less time for publicity.

 If your organization is interested in creating a new or larger-scale campus event, confirming the date and goals with the Business Career Center one month prior to the start of each semester will enable us to help your organization most effectively (especially for events that will require multiple room reservations and a larger campus catering order).
 For larger events, the campus catering menu and AV rental costs are listed on the Event Management website